tl-its-umich-edu/ctools-project-migration/src/sql/READ_ONLY/README.md

+# CPM Tools

-# This directory contains tools to help with the CPM migration.
+This directory contains tools to help with the CPM migration.
+They will generate SQL for various tasks.
+That SQL then needs to be run by a DBA.

-There are two tools available.

-    * verifySiteAccessMembership.sh - Verify that can get the
-     sitemembership via the CTools direct api and create sql to fixup membership problems if they are found.
-     * runRO.sh - generate SQL to make a site read-only.

-# Obtaining the tools

 Note: These scripts will not run on Windows.
 They will run on OSX and should run on Linux.

+# Obtaining the CPM tools

 Both tools are contained in a single tar file in the GitHub CPM repository https://github.com/tl-its-umich-edu/ctools-project-migration.git They